michel1991/ocp-java-11/modulars/md/tricky/AUTOMATIC_PACKAGE_NOT_FOUND_IS_LOAD_TO_CLASSPATH.md

     the classpath option can be used to enable automatic modules to access third party non-modular jars.

 Bottom Up Approach for modularizing an application
-    While modularizing an app using the bottom-up approach, y ou basically need to convert lower level libraries into modular jars before you can convert the higher level libraries.
+    While modularizing an app using the bottom-up approach, you basically need to convert lower level libraries into modular jars before you can convert the higher level libraries.
 For example, if a class in A.jar directly uses a class from B.jar, and a class in B.jar directly uses a class from C.jar, you need to first modularize C.jar and then B.jar